johnwoodill/Anomalous-IUU-Events-Argentina/README.md

 **Repo Description**

 The following repo provides reproducible results for the paper, "Anticipating and Detection Illegal Maritime Activities from Anomalous Multiscale Fleet Behavior".
-We utilize a novel  K-medoids classification algorithm to disentangle a specific pre, peri, and post specific IUU event in the Puerto Madryn Argentina region.
-Our main findings show multiscale spatial anomalies reveal a specific IUU event (cluster 2) in Puerto Madryn, Argentina.
+We utilize a K-medoids classification algorithm to disentangle a specific pre, peri, and post specific IUU event in the Puerto Madryn Argentina region.
+We then measure the speed of Jensen-Shannon Divergence metric to identify a rate of change of anomalous spatil behavior during the 30 day window of the IUU event.
+Our findings show multiscale spatial anomalies reveal a specific IUU event (cluster 2) in Puerto Madryn, Argentina.
 We also show the behavior of vessels is most similar during IUU events and less so outside the event window.

 -------------